Blog

 3. Personal Opinions

-Real estate agents often resort to “puffing” when expressing their personal opinions about a property.
+Estate agents often resort to “puffing” when expressing their personal opinions about a property.
 They may say that a house has a “unique charm” or that the garden is “magical.”
 These statements are subjective and do not provide concrete information.

 The Role of Buyers and Due Diligence

 It is important for real estate buyers to realize that “puffing” is a common practice and does not always accurately reflect the reality of a property.
-To make informed decisions, buyers should conduct extensive due diligence, including property inspections and review of relevant documentation.
+To make informed decisions, buyers should conduct thorough due diligence, including property inspections and review of relevant documentation.

 Conclusion: Understanding “Puffing” in Real Estate